 Balboa Area Transportation Demand Management Framework

-The Balboa Area Transportation Demand Management (TDM) Framework will recommend measures to better manage the current and future transportation needs of commuters, families, seniors, employees, visitors, and students of all ages, means, and schedules in the neighborhood.
+The Balboa Area Transportation Demand Management (TDM) Framework recommends measures to better manage the current and future transportation needs of commuters, families, seniors, employees, visitors, and students of all ages, means, and schedules in the neighborhood.

 Funded by the District 7 Neighborhood Transportation Improvement Program (NTIP) at the request of Supervisor Norman Yee's office, this Framework was proposed as a response to community feedback gathered by the Balboa Park Station and Balboa Reservoir Community Advisory Committees (CAC), as well as public workshops in the neighborhood.
 Read more about the NTIP process here.

-The Balboa Area Transportation Demand Management (TDM) Framework provides specific recommendations to encourage sustainable travel choices, make efficient use of limited transportation infrastructure, and maximize access for Balboa Area residents, employees, visitors, and students.
+The Balboa Area TDM Framework provides specific recommendations to encourage sustainable travel choices, make efficient use of limited transportation infrastructure, and maximize access for Balboa Area residents, employees, visitors, and students.

 The project area includes the City College of San Francisco Ocean Campus, the Balboa Reservoir site, and parts of three adjacent neighborhoods of Sunnyside, Westwood Park and Ingleside.

 A number of improvements in the Balboa Park Plan Area are steadily enhancing transit access, SFMTA operations, BART access and pedestrian safety around Balboa Park station.
 In addition, planned streetscape improvements will make Ocean Avenue more pedestrian friendly and visually appealing.
-Yet, as the neighborhood grows, City College enrollment increases, and travel patterns change, there remains a need to better manage the transportation demand for City College and surrounding neighborhoods due to limited roadway, transit infrastructure, and financial resources.
+Yet, as the neighborhood and City College continues to grow, access to the area will continue to face the limits of roadway, transit, and financial resources.
+TDM measures can help more efficiently use these limited resources by encouraging sustainable transportation choices.

-The Balboa Area TDM Framework is the first effort to understand and coordinate travel choices unique to the Balboa Area, given the growing number of student and employees commuting to the neighborhood.
-As such, it evaluates sustainable travel choices and roadway space on behalf of all users in the neighborhood — various forms of transit, parking, safe and convenient walking, and biking and transit facilities.
+The Balboa Area TDM Framework is the first effort to understand and coordinate measures to support sustainable travel choices and roadway space on behalf of all users and needs in the neighborhood.
+These measures address various forms of transit, parking, safe and convenient walking, driving and carpooling, and bike facilities.

 - Balboa Area Transportation Projects - Overview (April 13, 2016)